neondatabase/website/content/docs/manage/users.md

 2. Select a project.
 3. Select **Settings** > **Users**.
 4. Select **New User**.
-5. In the **USER CREATION** dialog, select the branch where you want to create the user and specify a user name.
+5. In the user creation dialog, select the branch where you want to create the user and specify a user name.
 6. Click **Create**.

 ## Delete a user

 You cannot delete a user that owns a database.

-To delete a database user:
+To delete a user:

 1. Navigate to the [Neon Console](https://console.neon.tech).
 2. Select a project.